coryhouse/next-react-19/app/contact-react-18/README.md

 ## React 18 SPA benefits:

-1. The form doesn't lose submitted data when submitted with a validation error.
+1. The form doesn't lose submitted data when submitted with a validation error (solvable - must return state from server call, and use defaultValue, but caveat - see next point).
+2. React 19's formAction automatically resets forms upon submit.
+This leads to extra work when doing validation. https://github.com/facebook/react/issues/29034.
+And any select currently resets even with defaultValue due to this bug: https://github.com/facebook/react/issues/30580
-2. Faster page navigation since no server-round trip.
+3. Faster page navigation since no server-round trip.
-3. Fewer concepts to learn and master.
+4. Fewer concepts to learn and master.
-4. Simpler mental model.
+5. Simpler mental model.
-5. More flexible composition.
+6. More flexible composition.
 Can do a single file, or many.
-6. Less decision fatigue.
+7. Less decision fatigue.
 Fewer options for how to do things.
-7. React 19 automatically resets forms upon submit, which leads to extra work when doing validation. https://github.com/facebook/react/issues/29034.
-And any select currently resets even with defaultValue due to this bug: https://github.com/facebook/react/issues/30580